What's Your Elevator Pitch?

 you have a business idea rolling in your head, download the

-"Thumbnail Business Plan"
+free "Thumbnail Business Plan"

 this simple, but effective new venture planning tool.
 If you're

-puzzled about how to make your vision a reality, contact me
+puzzled about how to make your vision a reality, contact me for an

-to arrange a business strategy consultation to explore how you can
+introductory conversation to explore how you can

 accelerate your launch and be more strategic in your